BrantXx/Analytics/README.md

 in a terminal run ```php checkToken.php``` to check if token is active/expired

 in a terminal run ```php queryGA.php``` to query google analytics

+## To do
+- Store Query Results into a Database
+- Clean up code
+- (Maybe) checkToken.php needs to loop through all access_token/refresh_tokens
+- (Maybe) queryGA.php needs to loop through all view_id/access_token/refresh_token